ericsoonyoulkwon/ericsoonyoulkwon.github.io/_posts/2023-05-21-automating-daily-report-with-VBA.md

 Application.EnableEvents = True
 ```

-### A little bit trickier to count the records processed and included in the report
+#### A little bit trickier to count the records processed and included in the report

 The SQL report is the summary of the action items created by the system and it is possible that one record interfaced creates more than one item in the system.
 So, simply comparing the number of records in the interface that I just counted above against the number of rows in the SQL report is not going to help reconciliation.

 My goal here is to get 1 for each record as duplicates don’t count.
-I was almost going to increment a variable by 1 whenever I come across a new record by skipping the records already counted.
+I was almost going to increment a variable by 1 whenever I came across a new record by skipping the records already counted.
 Then, I thought creating and appending the array of new records and checking duplicates against the array takes more memory than the following simpler solution.

 Keeping the same goal of having 1 for each unique record, I started to categorize the types of records based on the occurrence.
 First of all, there will be records that occur only once with no duplicates.
 However, there could be unlimited cases for duplicated records when it can create how many ever action-items in the system.
 It is a one-or-many situation.
 So, I tried summing the product of dividing 1 by the occurrence of the record will result in 1 for all unique records (n * 1/n = 1) and it worked.